 No worries, I’m not selling anything.
 I haven’t published the book, and I’m not sure I ever will.
 There may be no need to publish my personal story if I can get my points across through blog post.
 I assure you, my motives are pure.
 I selfishly love to see people succeed.
 Especially, the underdog.
 I know how high a mountain an ex-offender must climb – I know, because I’ve made that climb, now, I want to help others make it.

-During my eight years behind bars, I spent every available moment I had studying leadership and interpersonal relationship skills – still do.
+During my eight years behind bars, I spent every available moment (and there were plenty) studying leadership and interpersonal relationship skills – still do.
 It’s the best way I know of keeping myself in tune, mentally, physically, and spiritually.
-I took college courses and computer training while I was in prison, but as great as those courses were, they didn’t compare to the self-leadership principles I learned.
+I took college courses and computer training behind bars as well, but as great as those courses were, they didn’t compare to the self-leadership principles I learned and practiced while incarcerated.
 Those principles were the winning edge when it came to rebuilding my life after my release.
 The achievements I accomplished once I became a free man would have never taken place without them.
-Now, I want to share those principles with you.
-All I need is your cooperation.
+Now, with your cooperation, I would like to share those principles with you.